-At the time of writing, all major online video websites generally rank videos on search result pages in a similar fashion as traditional search engines like Google or Bing –although there are a few SEO advantages for video over other content types that a travel blogger can leverage.
+At the time of writing, all major online video websites generally rank videos on search result pages in a similar fashion as traditional search engines like Google or Bing –although there are a few SEO advantages for video over other content types that a YouTuber can leverage.

-As we’ve discussed on our travel influencer marketing website, “there exists a set of 5 tried-and-true areas that you can focus on to make your online video rank on search engines”.
+There exists a set of 5 tried-and-true areas that you can focus on to make your online video rank on search engines.
 They are:

 - Human need